equivalent/equivalent.github.io/_posts/article/2019-11-20-custom-domain-subdomain-for-website-hosted-on-aws-s3.md

 ![add DNS record for subdomain](https://raw.githubusercontent.com/equivalent/equivalent.github.io/master/assets/2019/aws-s3-static-website-add-subdomain-dns-record.png)

+> On official [AWS docs](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html#root-domain-walkthrough-add-arecord-to-hostedzone) has different
+> way where you host your DNS records in [AWS Route 53](https://console.aws.amazon.com/route53/) and point A Records to buckets.
+I don't like this solution as I like to use
+>  [Cloudflare](https://cloudflare.com/) for free `https://`.
+More on that in section bellow.

 And it works <https://happy-bunny.eq8.eu/>

 ![happy-bunny.eq8.eu subdomain works](https://raw.githubusercontent.com/equivalent/equivalent.github.io/master/assets/2019/aws-s3-static-website-subdomain-works.png)

-> Reason why I have `https://` is because I have my DNS records on [Cloudflare](https://cloudflare.com/) more on that bellow
+That's all

-### Creating AWS S3 bucket website as a Custom Domain
+## AWS S3 bucket as a Custom Domain website

 We will create static website on `www.happy-bunny.xyz`